King's Quest I: Plot

-In the original version for the IBM PCjr, the story is simple.
+The original release version of the game has a minimal story, mostly told through the game's manual.
 The Kingdom of Daventry is suffering from recent disasters and hardship.
-King Edward calls his bravest knight, Sir Grahame, to his throne and tells him he has heard of three legendary treasures hidden throughout the land that would end Daventry's troubles.
-If Grahame succeeds, he will become king.
-In later releases, the knight's name was changed to Graham.
+King Edward calls his bravest knight, Sir Grahame, to his throne and tells him he has heard of three legendary treasures hidden throughout the land that would end Daventry's troubles if found: a mirror that shows the future, a shield that protects the bearer from all harm, and a never-ending chest of gold.
+If Grahame succeeds, he will become the new king.